Live Through This: Reception

 Live Through This was lauded by music critics and rock periodicals in 1994, and was included in various annual best-of lists: It was ranked the number one album of 1994 by critics in Rolling Stone, Spin, the Los Angeles Times, and the Village Voice's annual Pazz & Jop critics' poll.
 It was also named among the best five albums of the year by several Canadian publications, including the Edmonton Journal and the Toronto Star.

 In their review, Rolling Stone noted that "Love delivers punk not only as insinuating as Nirvana's but as corrosive as the Sex Pistols'.
 More significantly, Live Through This may be the most potent blast of female insurgency ever committed to tape."
 Entertainment Weekly gave the album a B+ rating, saying, "What Live Through This makes perfectly clear, though, is that Love is a greater star.
 She has charisma and attitude to burn, and she knows it."
-NME called the album "a personal but secretive thrash-pop opera of urban nihilism and passionate dumbthinks", and Melody Maker called it "the high watermark of the genre that survived the crass label of 'foxcore'..."
+NME called the album "a personal but secretive thrash-pop opera of urban nihilism and passionate doublethinks", and Melody Maker called it "the high watermark of the genre that survived the crass label of 'foxcore'."

 In The Village Voice, Robert Christgau noted the album's less caustic sound but praised Love's songwriting: "Punk aesthetic or no punk aesthetic, Courtney Love's songs wouldn't be compromised and might be deepened by steeper momentum and more articulate guitar noise.
 But they prevail anyway.
 Their focus is sexual exploitation, and not just by the media, evil straights, and male predators of every cultural orientation.
 She's also exploited by Courtney Love, and not only does she know it, she thinks about it."

 Musician Magazine wrote, "[Kurt] Cobain's much-discussed, little heard other half finally gets the chance to escape gossip-column purgatory and succeeds with flying colors...
 Courtney Love's foul, funny eloquence...cuts through all the bullshit with a mighty flourish."
 This sentiment was reassessed in a 2008 BBC review of the album, which stated, "In 1994 and the years that followed, tragedy and controversy seemed to overshadow everything Courtney Love touched.
 Thankfully, with every year that passes, it becomes easier to put the record's emotional baggage to one side and appraise it on the strength of its songs."

-"Since Pretty on the Inside, Courtney has learnt the art of writing a decent pop hook," observed Select's Clark Collis.
-"Disgorging your cathartic trauma in the studio is an admirable pastime but, if you really want to compete with Corgan, Vedder or even Cobain, then the Top 40 is still where it's at."
+"Since the last Hole LP ...
+Courtney has learnt the art of writing a decent pop hook", observed Select's Clark Collis.
+"Disgorging your cathartic trauma in the studio is an admirable pastime but if you really want to compete with Corgan, Vedder or even Cobain, then the Top 40 is still where it's at."
 Spin reviewed Live Through This very favorably with a 9/10 rating, noting, "Love rode her band's gargantuan riffs through a shy loner's air-guitar fantasy: rock stardom as revenge upon the entire human race."